 Recently we learned how the Fast Pass system will be organized once Toy Story Land opens.
 Just so we are all on the same page, Disney separates their Fast Pass options into two “Tiers”.
 You get three Fast Pass choices at a time, and of those, only one of your choices can be a “Tier 1” FastPass.
 This prevents people from only booking all the headliner attractions.
 So you can pick one of the Tier 1 options, and then your other two Fastpasses will be from the Tier 2 group.

-Once Toy Story Land opens, the entire Fastpass system will change for Hollywood Studios.
-All three attractions in TSL will become the new Tier 1 options, and everything else will move to Tier 2.
+With Toy Story Land now open all three attractions in TSL will become the new Tier 1 options, and everything else moved to Tier 2.
 That means it will look like this:

 Tier 1 Options (choose only one per day)